WuKunhuan/HKU_ENGG1340_Group_Project_wukunhuan/README.md

     There are a total of 5 rounds.
 In each round, the player can choose to play either Crazy Eights or 24 Calculation.
     When player enters the main menu, they will be asked to input their name.
 The game will check if a [Game saved] file exists and if so will prompt player if they want to continue from where they left off or want to start a new game.
     After Round 2 and Round 4, players will play a Slot Machine which gives them a chance to double their bet score.
     Players will input the number corresponding to the game in the Main Menu to play it (navigation to different games).
-After entering games, players can again input different numbers to start the game, read the rules, and choosing the game mode.
+After entering games, players can again input different numbers to start the game, read the rules, and choose the game mode.
-    After 5 rounds, a file started with [Game result] then with the player's name will be created with their performance of the game that they played.
+    After 5 rounds, a file with title starting with [Game result] then with the player's name will be created with their performance of the game that they played.
 Before each round, the player can also choose to save his or her game progress, and enter it again in the future.

 ## ⭐️ Compilation and execution instructions